 The talks featured speakers on subjects including Zookeeper on AWS, the new Quaerite relevance test tool, Solr on Kubernetes and the challenges of full text search at the Hathi Trust over 17 million documents.
 Thanks to everyone who volunteered to speak at such short notice!

 You’ll be glad to know we will be releasing the slides for all the main talks and the Lightning Talks very soon, and unlike last year we managed to video all the sessions - so anything you (or I) missed (or simply didn’t understand well enough at the time) will be available to peruse at your leisure.
+UPDATE - The slides & video are now available here - click the ‘More’ link on each talk to see them.

 The first day of Haystack finished with drinks and dinner at Kardinal Hall nearby, during which a few attendees played Bocce (although stupidly I thought it was boules).
 I’ll write about the second day very soon!
 If you’d like a richer description of the first day including some of the talks I missed please do read Jettro Coenradie’s blog.